 24th March 2023: The program and description have been updated to use the uLisp Graphics Extensions.

 Running the program

-- Using the Arduino IDE, upload the appropriate version of uLisp to your microcontroller board from the page Download uLisp.
+- Download the appropriate version of uLisp for your board from Download uLisp.

-- Select the entire source of the ray-tracing program from the page Ray tracing program.
+- Display the ray-tracing program here: Ray tracing program.

-- Type the following commands into the Serial Monitor, and click the Send button, to clear the display and then generate the ray-traced image:
+- Type the following command into the Arduino IDE Serial Monitor input field, followed by Return, to generate the ray-traced image:

 How ray tracing works

 Ray tracing creates a two-dimensional image of a simulated world consisting of one or more three-dimensional objects.
 It works by considering an image plane, represented by a vertical rectangle in the following diagram: